 The Department of Psychiatry's annual Schizophrenia Education Day presents new research findings and important clinical topics for patients with schizophrenia and their families.
-Clinicians share their vision of modern psychiatric treatment that is preventive, patient-centered and oriented towards recovery and physical health.
+Clinicians share their vision of modern psychiatric treatment that is preventive, patient-centered and oriented toward recovery and physical health.

 2019: Advances in Integrated Community Care for People with Serious Mental Illness